 Regular wear and tear can cause this grommet to erode which can cause it to become loose or detached.
 When this happens, you can certainly begin to hear an increase in noise in your refrigerator.

-If Your Refrigerator Making Noise Here’s What You Can Do About It
+If Your Refrigerator is Making Noise, Here’s What You Can Do About It

-Now that we have walked through some of the parts that could be causing a refrigerator making loud noises, the next step is to figure out a solution to the problem.
+Now that we have walked through some of the parts that could be causing a refrigerator to make loud noises, the next step is to figure out a solution to the problem.
 Here are three actions you can take to try and quiet that noisy fridge.

 Condenser fan motor troubleshooting